SATAY-LL/Transposonmapper/jupyter_book/00-Intro/software-detailed-description-satay.sh.md

 First, the main focus will be step 1 of the analysis (see next section). -->

-## Step 1 data analysis; From raw data to essential protein overview

-SATAY experiments need to be sequenced which results in a FASTQ file.
-The sequence reads from this file needs to be aligned to create a SAM file (and/or the compressed {bash}ary equivalent BAM file).
-Using the BAM file, the number of transposons can be determined for each insertion location.

-Raw data (.FASTQ file) discussed in the paper of Michel et.al.
-2017 can be found at [<https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-4885/samples/>].

-## Workflow

 The results from the sequencing is typically represented in FASTA or FASTQ format.
 This needs to be aligned according to a reference sequence to create a SAM and BAM file.